 Combining motherhood with paid employment is a challenge—but continuing to breastfeed can make it easier.
 Stopping breastfeeding increases your baby’s risk of illness, and the effort involved in buying, preparing and storing formula can be a major hassle.
-If you have little choice about returning to work, continued nursing can be a comfort to you and your baby as you cope with separation
+Continued nursing can be a comfort to you and your baby as you adjust to and cope with separation

 “Finding a supportive childminder round the corner from work has been super—I pop round and nurse my son at lunchtimes.”

 - Protection from illness means you’ll need to take less time off to care for your baby.
 This is good if you’re paid by the hour and will keep your employer happy too!